Learning about consumers' habits is always interesting, but looking at the evolution of the ways they shop is even more fascinating.

 How Gender and Age Influence Buying Behaviors

-Check out the infographic below, then read on for an in-depth look at consumer shopping habits.
+Check out the infographic below about consumer buying behavior, then read on for an in-depth look at consumer shopping habits.
 Learn how men and women shop differently, as well as how various age groups treat services like curbside pickup and grocery delivery.
 (You can share this info, too!
 Just click the Facebook, Twitter, or email button at the top of the page if you're a desktop user, or at the bottom of the page if you're on a mobile device.)

 Men vs. Women: How Our Shopping Habits Differ